lcase28/pscfFieldGen/examples/monomer_selection/README.md

 # Examples: Selection of Core Monomer

-The examples in this collection illustrate how to select a monomer other than the default 'monomer 0'.
-The examples in this collection reverse the block fractions of the two monomers from that in corresponding examples from `basis_input`.
+The examples in this collection illustrate how to restrict the monomer options to sets other than the default *all monomers* The examples in this collection reverse the block fractions of the two monomers from that in corresponding examples from `basis_input`.
-In each case, the second monomer rather than the first is set as the minority component and the guess is generated accordingly.
+Additionally, unlike the examples from `basis_input` which all (explicitly) list both monomers as options (which would have been inferred had *core_option* inputs been excluded) these examples instead specify only one monomer (monomer 1) as an option.
 All examples in this collection use PSCF (Fortran) for field format conversions and SCFT calculations after running pscfFieldGen.